August 6, 2025, 11:47 am | Read time: 3 minutes

 Also read: What the Tax Office Knows About You

 If you discover an error, you should report it immediately, preferably before receiving the tax assessment or in a timely manner via an appeal.
-Even after the assessment is issued, there are certain conditions under which corrections can be made, such as through a “simple amendment.”
+Even after the assessment is issued, there are correction options under certain conditions, such as a “simple amendment.”
 To avoid problems from the outset, it is advisable to keep accurate records of all income and expenses.
 In complex or international cases, professional assistance can be helpful.

 Errors by the Tax Office